Get more great content

 12. An inverter is used to convert energy from a direct current to an alternating current.

 13. There are three main ways of harnessing the power of the sun.
-These are, photovoltaic cells which directly convert light into energy, solar thermal technology which utilizes heat form the sun to produce stream and make electricity - these systems can be used to heat anything from office buildings to swimming pools – and passive solar heating which simply uses the natural heat and direction of the sun to warm a building or home.
+These are, photovoltaic cells which directly convert light into energy, solar thermal technology which utilizes heat from the sun to produce stream and make electricity - these systems can be used to heat anything from office buildings to swimming pools – and passive solar heating which simply uses the natural heat and direction of the sun to warm a building or home.

 15. Solar panels can be used to power homes, buildings, calculators, and even space crafts.